 Nothing can be superior to the South down sheep that I brought over for Mr. Rotch, of Otsego county, this State, and our late minister at the Court of St. James, Mr. Stevenson, and Bishop Meade of Virginia.
-'The sire of Mr. R.'s buck won the first prize, 30 sovereigns, as the best of his age, at the Royal Agricultural Show at Liverpool in July, and was let to the Duke of Newcastle for this season only, for 100 guineas.
-He was considered as near perfection as it is possible for a sheep to be: and I may add that when brought on board ship at London 152 pounds.
+'The sire of Mr. R.'s buck won the first prize, 30 sovereigns, as the only, for 100 guineas.
+He was considered as near perfection as it is possible the son I chose, is no disgrace to his sire.
+Though only six months old, he weighed when brought on board ship at London 152 pounds.
 Mr. Stevenson's and Bishop Meade's, about 18 months old. weighed respectively 254 and 248 pounds.
-And Jonas Webb, of Babraham, killed a wethor last Christmas that weighed, dressed with the head on, 200 pounds.
-The to 11 1-2 pounds; and I need not add another word to the readers of the Cultivator as to the superiority of South Down mutton, and the hardiness and good constitution of the animals making it.
+And the breeder of these superb animals, Mr. with the head on, 200 pounds.
+The another word to the readers of the Cultivator as to the superiority of South Down mutton, and the hardiness and good constitution of the animals making it.

-Accompanying the sheep for Mr. Rotch, was the most beautiful shepherd's dog that I ever saw; and of a breed so good, that it requires no instruction to break them into the management and time for me to add another word on the care of flocks.
-I also brought over for Mr. R. some of the large Dorking fowls, quently become very scarce in Berkshire, that carry an extra toe to their heels. and exceedingly difficult to find.
-I per.
-To these I added a few pheasants, the sonally perambulated all Berkshire and beautiful game bird of England, and a the neighboring counties, and also em- cross from which on the common barn fowl produced the celebrated game cock
+Accompanying the sheep for Mr Rotch, was the most beautiful shepherd's dog that I ever saw; and of a breed so good, that it requires no instruction to break them into the management and care of flocks.
+I also brought over for Mr. R. some of the large Dorking fowls, that carry an extra toe to their heels.
+To these I added a few pheasants, the beautiful game bird of England, and a cross from which on the common barn fowl produced the celebrated game cock